Browse by Medical Category

-Young-Min Kwon, MD, PhD, FRCS, FRACS earned his MD with Honors from the University of Sydney, Australia and completed his orthopaedic residency at Concord Repatriation General Hospital, Sydney.
+Young-Min Kwon, MD, PhD, FRACS, FRCS, earned his MD with Honors from the University of Sydney, Australia and completed his orthopaedic residency at Concord Repatriation General Hospital, Sydney.
 Dr. Kwon completed his Fellowship in Adult Reconstructive Surgery at MGH/Harvard Medical School.
 He then completed a second Hip Reconstruction Fellowship at the University Hospital Balgrist, Zurich, Switzerland.
 Dr. Kwon also earned a PhD from the University of Oxford, England.
-He is a Fellow in Orthopaedic Surgery in both the Royal College of Surgeons of England (FRCS) and the Royal Australian College of Surgeons (FRACS).
+He is Board Certified in Orthopaedic Surgery with the American Board of Orthopaedic Surgery (ABOS), the Royal College of Surgeons of England (FRCS) and the Royal Australian College of Surgeons (FRACS).

 Dr. Kwon is dedicated to investigating orthopaedic problems and finding solutions that achieve the best outcome for his patients.
-Dr. Kwon's expertise in metal-on-metal hip replacements is recognized with more than 40 invited presentations at national and international scientific meetings.
-For Dr. Kwon's research investigating adverse reactions in metal-on-metal joint replacements, he has received the 2011 Kappa Delta Award from the American Academy of Orthopaedic Surgeons (AAOS).
+Dr. Kwon's expertise in hip and knee replacements is recognized with more than 100 invited presentations at national and international scientific meetings.
+For Dr. Kwon's research investigating adverse reactions in metal-on-metal joint replacements, he has received the Kappa Delta Award from the American Academy of Orthopaedic Surgeons (AAOS).
 Since their inception in 1947, the Kappa Delta Awards are bestowed by the Academy for outstanding research in orthopaedic surgery that is of the highest significance and impact.
-Also, Dr. Kwon was awarded the prestigious John Charnley Award from the US Hip Society in 2012.
+Also, Dr. Kwon was awarded the prestigious John Charnley Award from the US Hip Society.

 You can read more about Dr. Kwon's Kappa Delta Award at Aches & Joints, the AAOS website and the Harvard Gazette.
-Dr. Kwon has also been featured in the New York Times here and here, on NPR, with the AAOS and on WCVB TV Boston.
+Dr. Kwon has also been featured in the New York Times here and here, on NPR and with the AAOS.